-How to install the Scheduled Blocking solution through Azion Marketplace
+How to install the Scheduled Blocking integration through Azion Marketplace

-The Azion Scheduled Blocking solution is a serverless solution available at Azion Marketplace.
+Azion Scheduled Blocking is a serverless integration available at Azion Marketplace.

-This solution allows you to control the access to your application based on a time schedule, according to your needs.
+This integration allows you to control the access to your application based on a time schedule, according to your needs.

-To use the Scheduled Blocking solution provided by Azion Marketplace, you have to:
+To use the Scheduled Blocking integration provided by Azion Marketplace, you have to:

-You’ll see a message indicating that your solution was successfully installed and is ready to use.
+You’ll see a message indicating that your integration was successfully installed.

-To instantiate the Scheduled Blocking solution, follow the steps:
+To instantiate the Scheduled Blocking integration, follow the steps:

 1. In the Products menu, select Edge Firewall in the SECURE section.